Tutorial: Migrate MongoDB to Azure Cosmos DB for MongoDB RU offline using Azure Database Migration Service

-DMS is currently not supported if you are migrating to API for MongoDB account that is provisioned with serverless mode.
+DMS is currently not supported if you're migrating to an Azure Cosmos DB for MongoDB account that is provisioned with serverless mode.

 Create a Microsoft Azure Virtual Network for Azure Database Migration Service by using Azure Resource Manager.
 This deployment model provides site-to-site connectivity to your on-premises source servers by using either Azure ExpressRoute or VPN.
 For more information about creating a virtual network, see the Azure Virtual Network documentation, especially the "quickstart" articles with step-by-step details.